tiagojsag/playbook/guidelines/how-to-handle-cloud-resources.md

 - For the same reason, clearly identify if a resource is a staging resource, and can be deleted once the development phase is over.
 - On the project documentation, clearly identify these dependencies on external services, should we need to make adjustments in the future (ie: renew api keys, migrate accounts, account spring cleaning, etc).
 - Talk with the PM so the cost of these resources can be accounted for.

+### How to handle credentials

+Once resources are provisioned, you should save any and all credentials to Lastpass, and share them with the team members that may need access to them.
+Do not keep these on your Lastpass account only, as this exposes the team to [the bus factor](https://en.wikipedia.org/wiki/Bus_factor).
+Additionally, some credentials are only available when created, so if you don't save them straight away, you may need to regenerate them, which means updating servers, etc etc.